- £480 per week

 Living/Dining Room: Smart TV with Netflix provided, huge selection of DVDs, dining set, woodburning stove

 Kitchen: Belfast sink, electric hob and double oven, fridge/freezer, dishwasher, washing machine and tumble dryer in utility room.

 Bedroom 1: Superking size bed (6'), bedside tables, chest of drawers, wardrobe, DAB radio

 Bedroom 2: Double bed (4'6"), bedside units, hanging hooks

 Bathroom: P-shaped bath with hand-held mixer shower and separate electric shower over, basin, w.c. heated towel rail

-GARDEN & PARKING: Paved, enclosed courtyard with bistro set and barbecue.
+GARDEN & PARKING: Paved, enclosed courtyard with bistro set.
 Public parking available a 10 minute walk away at St Saviour’s Hill car park with unloading possible outside the property.